 Resilience takes time to build and for some it comes more naturally then others.
 As you gain better awareness of self, through reflecting on your behaviours, your reactions to people and to change, you can start to see patterns and be more prepared for when a transition comes.

 Also having a healthy acceptance that change is a part of life, can help us to cope better when faced with them.
 We can try to learn from them, and grow stronger in the transitional seasons, being kind to ourselves as we do this.

 Its is also so important that we look after ourselves well so that our needs don’t go to the bottom of the pile, but knowing there is no shame in reaching out for support when it gets too difficult.

-As we accept the things we won’t be able to know or control, and start to embrace and learn from what the change may bring us, we can stand more confidently in the face of change and be prepared for the transitions that will come.
+As we accept the things we cant control and begin to be open to what the change may bring us, we can stand more confident and hopeful in the face of change and transition.